Essential Tools for Freelancing Productivity

 Thunderbird might seem old-school, but it still has its loyal users—especially among those who prefer desktop email clients with more control and less distraction.
 It supports multiple accounts, offline access, and custom extensions, making it a useful option for those managing several inboxes or needing a more private, lightweight setup.

 Also, MS Outlook can work similarly if you already use the Windows ecosystem.
-It has features like focused inbox, folder organization, rules for auto-forwarding, and conditional formatting, and is flexible.
+It has features like focused inbox, folder organization, rules for auto-forwarding, and conditional formatting and is flexible.
 Much like Gmail and Zoho, Outlook supports filters and custom rules that help you automate sorting, tagging, and follow-ups

 b.
 Spark Mail (Freemium, Easy) — Great for managing multiple accounts.
 Mobile-friendly.

 c.
 Zoho Mail (Free, Easy) — Ad-free, privacy-focused email with good mobile support.
-I use paid version of Zoho mail for business domain linked email service.
+I use paid version of Zoho mail for business domain-linked email service.

 d.
-Gmail (Free, Easy) — Good old Gmail can be easily made even more productive in quite easy ways if you know how to create filters, labels, rules (using Google Scripts), set up forward rules and control multiple email id's.
+Gmail (Free, Easy) — Good old Gmail can be easily made even more productive in quite easy ways if you know how to create filters, labels, and rules (using Google Scripts), set up forward rules and control multiple email id's.

 Pro Tip: I personally enjoy using Zoho Mail, not just for its clean interface but also because it connects seamlessly with other apps in the Zoho ecosystem.
 Gmail, on the other hand, remains my go-to for its smart search, filters, labels, and integrations.
 There are tons of time-saving tricks in Gmail worth exploring if you haven’t already.
-And I have linked and synced my Zoho mails and Gmail accounts, so I can access them from whatever app is handy at the moment.
+And I have linked and synced my Zoho mail and Gmail accounts, so I can access them from whatever app is handy at the moment.